iAmPhyton/Introduction-to-Javascript/README.md

 # Introduction-to-Javascript
-A basic Javascript code that displays my name, height and country
+A basic Javascript code that displays my name, height and country.